UnleqitDEV/merian-quake/README.md

 <hr>

-This project introduces a novel real-time path guiding algorithm developed during my Master's thesis.
-For a comprehensive description of the algorithm and the inner workings of this project, please refer to the thesis.
+This project showcases a novel real-time path guiding algorithm.
+For a comprehensive description of the algorithm and the inner workings of this project, please refer to the paper:

-> Lucas Alber.
-(2024), Markov Chain Path Guiding for Real-Time Global Illumination and Single-Scattering, MSc Thesis, Karlsruhe Institute of Technology.
+> Lucas Alber, Johannes Hanika, and Carsten Dachsbacher.
+2025.
+Real-Time Markov Chain Path Guiding for Global Illumination and Single Scattering.
+Proc.
+ACM Comput.
+Graph.
+Interact.
+Tech.
+8, 1, Article 15 (May 2025), 18 pages. https://doi.org/10.1145/3728296

 <hr>